 - Gradually fold in flour mixture.

-- Simple Sugar Cookie Bars can be stored in an airtight container at room temperature for at least 2 weeks.
+- Vanilla Bars can be stored in an airtight container at room temperature for up to 2 weeks.

 Notes

-- Wrap small stacks of 2-3 bars in plastic wrap.
+- Wrap small stacks of 2-3 bars in plastic wrap, with a small piece of wax paper or parchment between bars.
 Place stacks in a column in a freezer weight zip lock bag.

-- The long lasting chewiness of these bars (2+ weeks) makes them a good choice for military care packages, however, only in cooler temperatures.
+- The long lasting chewiness of these bars makes them a good choice for military care packages in cooler temperatures when baking with heat resistent ingredients isn't necessary.

-- These bars are not desert safe due to the butter in the recipe.
+- These bars are not heat resistent (even without icing) due to the butter in the recipe.

 Nutrition